Mode of Therapy – Pastoral Counseling

 Pastoral Counseling Credentialing and Licensure

 Today, pastoral counselors are not simply church leaders, but individuals who have a counseling background and training, who are interested in playing a supportive role within the church.
 While many ministers opt to provide some level of counseling, they typically limit this service to individuals who are part of their particular church congregation, parish, or community.
-This allows the minister to have a personal background or an ongoing relationship with the individual in need of counseling, which often improves therapeutic outcomes.
+This allows the minister to have a personal background or an ongoing relationship with the individual in need of counseling, which often improves therapeutic outcomes.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 To become a pastoral counselor, a candidate must be part of a church community and have a religious background.
 Ordination as a minister or clergy member is the first step toward becoming a pastoral counselor; it ensures the proper background in church theology to provide counseling on the church’s behalf.

-In addition to being ordained as a minister of the church, the pastoral counselor is expected to be credentialed through the American Association of Pastoral Counselors (AAPC).
+In addition to being ordained as a minister of the church, the pastoral counselor is expected to be credentialed through the Association for Clinical Pastoral Education (ACPE).

 Research pastoral counseling degrees.